mpradeep1994/Sentiment-and-Cluster-analysis-through-twitter/README.md

 ```
 	Mutual number of followers for the team #thunderup #WeTheNorth		 ----> 6
 	Mutual number of followers for the team #thunderup #DefendTheLand 	 ----> 9
-	Mutual number of followers for the team #thunderup #DetroitBasketball----> 12
+	Mutual number of followers for the team #thunderup #DetroitBasketball    ----> 12
 	Mutual number of followers for the team #thunderup #GrindCity 		 ----> 9
 	Mutual number of followers for the team #thunderup #LakeShow 		 ----> 5
 	Mutual number of followers for the team #thunderup #DubNation 		 ----> 7
 	Mutual number of followers for the team #WeTheNorth #DefendTheLand 	 ----> 6
-	Mutual number of followers for the team #WeTheNorth #DetroitBasketball----> 11
+	Mutual number of followers for the team #WeTheNorth #DetroitBasketball   ----> 11
 	Mutual number of followers for the team #WeTheNorth #GrindCity 		 ----> 16
 	Mutual number of followers for the team #WeTheNorth #LakeShow		 ----> 3
 	Mutual number of followers for the team #WeTheNorth #DubNation     	 ----> 14
-	Mutual number of followers for the team #DefendTheLand #DetroitBasketball ----> 24
+	Mutual number of followers for the team #DefendTheLand #DetroitBasketball----> 24
 	Mutual number of followers for the team #DefendTheLand #GrindCity        ----> 8
 	Mutual number of followers for the team #DefendTheLand #LakeShow 	 ----> 3
 	Mutual number of followers for the team #DefendTheLand #DubNation 	 ----> 7
-	Mutual number of followers for the team #DetroitBasketball #GrindCity----> 15
+	Mutual number of followers for the team #DetroitBasketball #GrindCity    ----> 15
 	Mutual number of followers for the team #DetroitBasketball #LakeShow     ----> 11
-	Mutual number of followers for the team #DetroitBasketball #DubNation----> 15
+	Mutual number of followers for the team #DetroitBasketball #DubNation    ----> 15
 	Mutual number of followers for the team #GrindCity #LakeShow 		 ----> 4
 	Mutual number of followers for the team #GrindCity #DubNation 		 ----> 7
 	Mutual number of followers for the team #LakeShow #DubNation  		 ----> 7